engtuncay/engtuncay.github.io/web-javascript/30-Days-Of-JavaScript-master/js-notes-2-tor.md

 ### Destructuring Object

-When we destructure the name of the variable we use to destructure should be exactly the same as the key or property of the object.
+When we destructure the name of the variable we use to destructure should be <span style="color:red">exactly the same as the key or property</span> of the object.
 See the example below.

 ```js
 const rectangle = {